 What are the costs of Holiday Let Property Ownership?

 The types of costs involved in owning a holiday let property are not that dissimilar to those associated with owning your main home.
-This quite different to BTL.
-You will be responsible for paying the Council Tax and utilities.
+This is quite different to buy to let (BTL).
+You will be responsible for paying the Council Tax/Business Rates and utilities.
 If you provide broadband/telephone line/TV, you will need to pay for all of these services.

 If you choose to use a managing agent to attract your guests and take care of the meet and greet situation, you will pay anything between 18% and 30% (plus VAT) for a full management service.